lachhebo/GabTag/README.md

 GabTag is a Linux audio tagging tool written in GTK 3, which makes it very suitable for GTK based desktop users.

 It allows users to select several files and modify their tags.
-It is also possible to let GabTag automatically find tags and lyrics for an audio file using MusicBrainz and lyrics.wikia.com database.
+It is also possible to let GabTag automatically find tags and lyrics for an audio file using MusicBrainz and lyrics.wikia database.

 <a href='https://flathub.org/apps/details/com.github.lachhebo.Gabtag'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>